-The easiest way is to make the teacakes in a classic muffin shape.
+The easiest way is to make the teacakes in a classic muffin tin.
 Then you get about 12 of them.
-If you have several small Gugelhupf molds, you can of course also bake the teacakes in them!
+If you have several small Bundt cake tins, you can of course bake the teacakes in them too!

-For the flour-free chocolate teacakes you need the following ingredients :
+For the flourless chocolate teacakes you need the following ingredients :

-- 160 g unsalted butter (plus more for brushing the molds)
+- 160 g unsalted butter (plus a little more for brushing on the molds)

 - 200 g dark chocolate (70% cocoa content, roughly chopped)

-- 1 teaspoon instant coffee granules (dissolved in 1 teaspoon boiling water)
+- 1 teaspoon instant coffee granules (dissolved in a teaspoon of boiling hot water)

 - 160 g ground almonds (our “flour substitute”)

 - 5 large eggs, yolks and whites separated

 - 0.75 teaspoon salt